dltmmddbs64/AlphaKu/README.md

 # AlphaKu

-AlphaKu is Sudoku Solver based on Deep Learing, which automatically finds the solution in the picture.
+AlphaKu is Sudoku Solver, based on Deep Learning, which automatically finds the solution of a Sudoku puzzle.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and run on your local machine for development and testing purpose.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites